Pre & Post Care for Lip Enhancement

 • Discontinue Retin-A, and Alpha Hydroxy Acid (AHA) at least 3 weeks prior

-• Must wait a minimum of 6 months after lip fillers and 6 weeks after touch-up.
+• Must wait at least 2 months after lip fillers and 4 weeks after touch-up.
 It is possible to have poor color retention in lips that have had injections within 6-12.

 Please Note: You will be more sensitive during your menstrual cycle.